andOlga/umineko-catbox-english/README.md

 You may get sound stuttering when playing with the OpenAL sound backend.
 Switch to SoundIO if that happens.

-yuzu is currently not compatible with the game.
-While it does boot, it crashes after a few minutes of play, and the sound stuttering issue is also present but has no resolution on that emulator.
-For now, I'd recommend to avoid this emulator.
+yuzu is also compatible, however, it's not a recommended option.
+It requires more powerful hardware to run well (in particular, a lot more RAM).
+Additionally, it also has sound stuttering issues, which have no workaround there.

 ### On Nintendo Switch (the actual hardware)